 From this table it is possible to view the results of all previous iterations.
 Thus, if you decide that you want to re-run the latest iteration you can simply go back one and add/remove sequences.
 Alternatively, if you are happy with the way searches are proceeding, trigger of the next search, with will take all significant hits for the next iteration.
 If you job converges before 5 iterations (which is the current maximum), the table will be updated to indicate convergence and the run next iteration button will be remove.

 The results for jackhmmer are much the same as described above for phmmer.
 However, there are a few additions.
 The first is the inclusions of some navigation at the top of the page.
 The (lost matches) will show a table of the sequences that have been completely lost compared to the previous iteration.
 There are links to the first new match and to the page of results where the threshold appears.
 There are also grey buttons in this block that allow you to move between iterations.

 Another difference is that each row in the results has a check box, which allows sequences to be either removed or added to the results (a checked box denotes that they will be used in the next iteration).
 This allows you to modify which sequences are included in successive rounds of jackhmmer.
+By default, all sequences above the significance threshold are included.
+As a convenience, an option to override this and deselect all sequences is provided.
+This might useful if you wish to manually add only a small number of sequences.
 A button at the top and bottom of each page will allow you to start the next iteration.

 New sequences in the results are denoted with a green background behind the target accession/identifier.
 Sequences that have dropped below threshold compared to the previous iteration are shown with a red background behind the target accession/identifier.